 The word simultaneous is used for the events that occur at a point in time.
 In the performance testing when you instruct all the users to perform the same transaction together then at that particular point those users become ‘Simultaneous Users’.

 The feature of Micro Focus LoadRunner Rendezvous Point helps us to make Vuser simultaneous by holding the Vuser at a particular transaction and releasing them all together.

 In the LoadRunner tutorial, there is one practice scenario which states:

 - The application must successfully handle 10 concurrent travel agents.

-Point 1 implies that application must be able to handle 10 travel agent load (over a period of time) irrespective of their activities.
+Point 1 implies that the application must be able to handle 10 travel agent loads (over a period of time) irrespective of their activities.
 Hence they used the term ‘concurrent’.

 Some important points:

 - Both the words mean “occurring at the same time”, but “concurrent” represents the events that occur over a period of time whereas “simultaneous” represents the events that occur at a point in time.